colmoneill/drafts/research-methodologies/what-how-why.md

 #### Why
 Because this is an interesting topic for graphic designers who regularly need to deal with hierarchy in content.
 Also because the school's project call was interesting.
 It displayed a healthy dose of openness.
 Also because I enjoy the idea of challenging schooling models.
 Teacher to students versus peers to peers.
 (50 words)

+---

+## Drawing curved
+#### What
+A text attempting to collect the reasons and frustrations of drawing vector curves in graphic design software.
+A vector curve is an image making —and describing— technique that opposes itself to bitmap, pixel based images.
+The text exists to think about design processes, and how our tools work.
+(48 words)

+#### How
+In a textual form, in collaboration with a Belgian colleague, taking examples of these issues and then writing about them.
+Lacing the conclusions from the examples together to attempt a coherent body of text.
+Also it is made possible by some budget and a publishing environment that encourages these thought processes.
+(51 words)

+#### Why
+Mainly because we're stunned by what digital practitioners accept to put themselves through for production.
+Because the tools you use influence the way you work.
+These tools have attitudes.
+These attitudes can and should be questioned.
+The project aims to discuss and progress on the topic.
+It's ambitions are quite low, if only to start discussing.
+(56 words)